 Tony Bushala has been following the events on his blog, Fullerton’s Future.

-posted the names of those officers they believe are involved:
+One of his writers, Travis Kiger, posted the names of those officers they believe are involved:

 Officer Kenton Hampton [image];